-The MLR calculation for each MCO shall be the ratio of the numerator (42 CFR 438.8(e)) to the denominator (42 CFR 438(f)).
+- A. The MLR calculation for each MCO shall be the ratio of the numerator (42 CFR 438.8(e)) to the denominator (42 CFR 438(f)).
 A remittance from the MCO to the State shall occur if the MLR is less than ninety (90) percent.
-The remittance amount shall be calculated as follows:

-A. For a MLR of less than ninety percent (90%) but greater than or equal to eighty-six percent (86%), the Contractor shall submit a remittance to the Commonwealth for eighty-five percent (85%) of the difference between the dollar amount corresponding to a ctual MLR and the dollar amount corresponding to a ninety percent (90%) Medical Loss Ratio.

-B. For a MLR less than eighty six percent (86%), the Contractor shall submit a remittance to the Commonwealth for the sum of: (1) eighty-five percent (85%) of the difference between the dollar amount corresponding to an eighty six percent (86%) MLR and the dollar amount corresponding to a ninety percent (90%) MLR; and (2) one hundred percent (100%) of the difference between the dollar amount corresponding to the actual MLR the dollar amount corresponding to an eighty six percent (86%) Medical Loss Ratio.
+The remittance amount shall be calculated as follows: If the Contractor has a MLR of less than ninety percent (90%) but greater than or equal to eighty-six percent (86%), the Contractor shall submit a remittance to the Commonwealth for seventy-five eighty percent (75%) (80%) of the difference between the dollar amount corresponding to actual MLR and the dollar amount corresponding to a ninety percent (90%) Medical Loss Ratio. - B. If Contractor has a MLR less than eighty six percent (86%), the Contractor shall submit a remittance to the Commonwealth for the sum of: (a) seventy-five percent (75%) of the difference between the dollar amount corresponding to an eighty six percent (86%) MLR and the dollar amount corresponding to a ninety percent (90%) MLR; and (b) one hundred percent (100%) of the difference between the actual countable medical expenses for the Contractor and the dollar amount corresponding to an eighty six percent (86%) Medical Loss Ratio.